GYQ-form/RGAST/README.md

 ## Tutorial

 We have prepared several basic tutorials  in https://github.com/GYQ-form/RGAST/tree/main/tutorial.
 You can quickly hands on RGAST by going through these tutorials.
-Model parameters trained in our study are also released in https://github.com/GYQ-form/RGAST/tree/main/model_path.